CENDARI/documentation/source/admin/installation.rst

 As indicated by the model, individual PostgreSQL databases are used for data storage by both the Notes VRE and the CKAN repository application.
 Furthermore, AtoM uses MySQL.
 An elasticsearch cluster is set up between the servers within each environment.

-Applications can therefore always query elasticsearch locally.
+Applications can therefore always access databases and query elasticsearch locally on standard ports.

 Back Office
 -----------